Introduction to Forensic Acarology;

 LL: Introduction to Forensic Acarology

-• Mites with or without corpses
+• Mites with or without corpses.
+Mites and humans.
+MAP

 14:00 – 17:00